ChuVal/appUsuario/README.md

 This project is being developed to serve as platform for internal positioning at the Museo Nacional de Artes Visuales(MNAV).

-Toghether with the MNAV, three engeenering studenst from Facultad de Ingenieria UdelaR have made this app as a proyect for their final thesis.
-The application will let visitors know where they are in any momment inside the museum and listen to pre-recorded audio of the exhibitions on each floor of the musuem.
+Together with the MNAV, three engineering students from Facultad de Ingenieria UdelaR have made this app as a project for their final thesis.
+The application will let visitors know where they are in any moment inside the museum and listen to pre-recorded audio of the exhibitions on each floor of the museum.
 The app also lets users know about any upcoming programs and general information regarding the museum.

 ## Instructions
 If you have [React-Native](https://facebook.github.io/react-native/) and [Node.js](https://nodejs.org/en/) installed.